DOV-Vlaanderen/pydov/docs/query_location.rst

 Logically combining location filter expressions
 ***********************************************
 The same way you can combine multiple attribute filters in one query, you can also combine different location filter in one location query.
-With the same logical filters from OWSLib you can build advanced spatial queries by using the `And`, `Or` and `Not` predicates from the owslib.fes package.
+With the same logical filters from OWSLib you can build advanced spatial queries by using the `And`, `Or` and `Not` predicates from the owslib.fes2 package.

 Each of `And`, `Or` and `Not` take a list as argument, in the case of `And` and `Or` the list should consist of at least two items.
 Each item can be a simple location filter expression, another `And`, `Or` or `Not` expression or a GmlFilter, so you can nest different levels of location filters.